 Eventually this work led me to studying factory workers, because their performance is very easy to measure.
 And at the time, if you wanted to study factory work at large scale, the best place to do so was China.
 In an extremely transparent factory, where everything was opened and measured, where 1 in every 25 mobile devices in the world was being made, we did something ironically non-transparent: We planted a few “embedded students” to work undercover on these factory lines.
 They were immediately taught two ways of doing things: one when they were being watched, and another when they weren’t.
 And the way they worked when in private was more productive.

 Why would they hide better ways of doing things in an environment in which they had no incentive to do so?
 Because, they said, they wanted to live up to others’ expectations of how they should work when they were being watched.
+This is a well-known principle of work in the field of drug production, and in particular generic drugs.
 At first that seemed problematic, but then again, it also seemed quite human.
 So we tried an experiment: we put up a curtain (kind of like a hospital room curtain) around each of several lines to see what would happen if the line workers could see each other, but were not constantly observed by others.
 Lines with the curtain were 10 to 15% more productive than the lines without the curtain.
 Workers within the curtain felt more comfortable experimenting, problem solving, and taking risks—and not wasting effort hiding in an effort to manage the attention of those around them who might be distracted by seeing something other than the old standard.

 Ultimately – and this likely goes for all kinds of work – all this openness and transparency might have benefits (including cost benefits of increasing occupancy per square foot), but it can also impact behaviors that affect productivity.